HMUniversity/About/README.md

 Each CAS has a unique reference number containing course information and student information.
 If you want, please email us or open an issue.

-## Alumni Mail
+## About  Alumni Mail

-If you finish any degree in Home University, you can apply your alumni account by emailing alumniapply(AT)alumni.hmuniversity.org.
+If you finish any degree in Home University, you can apply your alumni account by emailing `alumniapply(AT)alumni.hmuniversity.org`.
 In the email, don't forget to mention your GitHub ID and the alias which you want.

-## Education Email
+## About Education Email

 No, we have not any education email.
 So please go out and turn right on your own if you want to get educational privileges through Home Universitiy, and don't waste our time.